spatie/docs.spatie.be-old/resources/views/menu/v1/usage/html-attributes.md

 ---
-title: Dealing With Html Attributes
+title: Html Attributes
 ---

+## Item Attributes

 The `Menu` and `Link` classes use the `HtmlAttributes` trait, which enables you to add attributes to their main elements.
 These are respectively the `ul` and `a` tags.